Alex Rosen: Incidents

 On July 24, 2024, Rosen stated that a 60-year-old man had died by suicide after Rosen and his team accused him of viewing child pornography.
-According to court documents, the man, Donald Anthony Letcher had been previously accused of child molestation in the 1990s in a criminal case that was ultimately dismissed by the prosecution after the South Dakota Supreme Court overturned the man's conviction due to concerns regarding the credibility of the witnesses and another evidence-related issue that, the court stated, "severely prejudiced [his] ability to defend" himself.
+According to court documents, Donald Anthony Letcher had been previously accused of child molestation in the 1990s in a criminal case that was ultimately dismissed by the prosecution after the South Dakota Supreme Court overturned his conviction due to concerns regarding the credibility of the witnesses and another evidence-related issue that, the court stated, "severely prejudiced [his] ability to defend" himself.
 Rosen and his team were detained by police during the incident.

-Politics
+On March 26, 2025, Rosen was arrested in Branson, Missouri by the Branson Police Department for felony harassment at a Steak n' Shake restaurant after attempting to confront an alleged child predator named Joshua Teague who worked there.

+Investigators said that someone with Rosen's organization posed as a 13-year-old and messaged Teague, and that "Teague admitted to requesting nude photos from someone he thought was the teenager."

+Political positions

-Rosen has described himself as "very, very right-wing", as a Libertarian and as a Conservative.
+Rosen has described himself as "very, very right-wing", as a libertarian and as a conservative.
 His account on X has 475,000 followers.

 Confrontation with Peter Hotez

-In June 2023, Rosen confronted pediatrician and vaccine advocate Peter Hotez at home in Houston.
+In June 2023, Rosen confronted pediatrician and vaccine advocate Peter Hotez at the latter's home in Houston.
 The visit happened after Hotez declined to debate presidential candidate and anti-vaccine activist Robert F. Kennedy Jr. on the Joe Rogan Experience podcast.
-During the encounter, which happened at the sidewalk of Hotez's home, Rosen asked Hotez why he had refused to debate Kennedy and whether he believed in "vaccine injuries".
-Hotez responded that he was still considering debating Kennedy and said "don't come to my house" before going back inside.
-Later that day, Hotez stated on social media that he was "stalked in front of my home by a couple of antivaxers taunting me to debate RFK Jr."
+During the encounter, which happened at the sidewalk of Hotez's home, Rosen asked Hotez why he had refused to debate Kennedy and whether he believed in vaccine injuries.
+Hotez responded by saying he was still considering debating Kennedy and said "don't come to my house" before going back inside.
+Later that day, Hotez claimed via social media that he had been "stalked in front of my home by a couple of antivaxers taunting me to debate RFK Jr."

 Statements about LGBT people

-Rosen has made critical statements about the LGBT community.
 According to Texas Observer reporter Steven Monacelli, Rosen has described the LGBT community as a "cult".

-In a social-media post published prior to March 2020, Rosen called his followers to cancel a drag queen story hour event at an Idaho library.
-"I don't think that shit needs to be around kids, because kids are kids.
-They can't decide what their preferences are at that young age," he stated.
+In a social media post published prior to March 2020, Rosen called on his followers to campaign against a scheduled drag queen story hour event at an Idaho library, stating: "I don't think that shit needs to be around kids, because kids are kids.
+They can't decide what their preferences are at that young age".